 Note 5 - Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
-Regulations require that that 95% of turbidity samples collected have measurements below 0.3 NTU.
-During 2018, 100 percent of our measurements were less than the required treatment technique of 0.3 NTU.
+We monitor turbidity in the distribution system because high turbidity can hinder effective disinfection.